Nextiles/documentation/software/sdk-installation.md

 ```

-### Device struct and other definitions:
+## Device struct and other definitions:
 We provide a Nextiles Device struct for you to interact with a device.
-This struct gives you access to device's UUID, address, name and several other features.
-For your convinience, we're going to define the structure here:
+This struct gives you access to device's UUID, address, name, etc. For your convinience, we're going to define the structure here:
 ``` Swift

     public struct Device{